Edge states and persistent current in a PT-symmetric extended Su-Schrieffer-Heeger model with generic boundary conditions: Conclusions Discussions

 {\bf OBC}: In the topologically trivial phase $\delta_1 > \delta_2$, the eigenspectra is entirely real up to a certain value of $\delta_3$ \textemdash the complex energies appear and real band gap closes beyond this critical value.
 The topologically non-trivial phase ($\delta_2 > \delta_1$) admits complex eigenvalues in conjugate pairs, which is a signature of existence of edge states.
 We have obtained analytic expressions of the edge states for vanishing NNN interaction and non-zero BLG terms.
 The edge states for non-vanishing NNN interaction have been studied numerically.
 In the topologically non-trivial phase, the edge states exists only up to a critical value value of the NNN strength and vanishes beyond this critical value.
 We have seen numerically that edge states in the topologically trivial phase appear for non-vanishing NNN interaction only when $\epsilon > {\vert \delta_1 - \delta_2 \vert}$.

+{\bf GBC}: We have investigated the extended SSH model with GBC from the viewpoint of exact solvability.
+We have derived exact analytical expressions for the eigenvalues and eigenstates of the Hamiltonian in the absence of NNN interactions for a class of GBC of which PBC, APBC and AHBC appear as special cases.
+Furthermore, we have theoretically identified the parametric regions that support the existence of edge states under OBC and AHBC.

-{\bf GBC}: We have re-parameterized the system parameters such that the essential features are described in terms of the parameters $-\frac{\pi}{2} \leq \xi \leq \frac{\pi}{2}$ and $0 \leq \delta \leq 1$.
+We have analysed the Hamiltonian with GBC numerically for cases where analytical solutions are absent.
+We have re-parameterized the system parameters such that the essential features are described in terms of the parameters $-\frac{\pi}{2} \leq \xi \leq \frac{\pi}{2}$ and $0 \leq \delta \leq 1$.
 The parameter $\delta$ is a common scale-factor for all the boundary terms, while continuous variation of $\xi$ changes the boundary terms differently such that PBC, OBC, AHBC, HGBC and NGBC appear as special cases.
 The system is non-hermitian due to BLG and boundary terms for NGBC.
 We have studied eigenspectra, edgestates and persistent Current for the HGBC and NGBC numerically.
 The system admits entirely real spectra for HGBC in certain region in the parameter space and exhibits edge states for $\delta \neq 1$ and $\xi=\frac{\pi}{2}$.
 However, for the case of NGBC, the edge states are observed only for a certain range of $\xi$.

 A few future directions may be outlined as follows:\\ (i) We have shown that the Zak phase receives no contribution from the NNN interaction under the PBC.
 The computation of Zak phase under the GBC, and study of its dependence on both NNN interaction and BLG terms, is worth pursuing.\\ (ii) We have analyzed persistent current in the present article for the cases when the entire spectra is real.
 The analysis may be extended to the complex spectra following Ref. \cite{Shen2024Prl}, where non-hermitian Fermi-Dirac distribution was introduced along with an analytic expression of the persistent current.\\ (iii) An equivalent hermitian Hamiltonian may be found for a pseudo-hermitian system endowed with a positive-definite metric in the Hilbert space.
 We have constructed equivalent hermitian Hamiltonian only for the PBC.
-This may generalized for the GBC.\\ (iv) Recently, investigations on multi-band lattice models are gaining momentum\cite{tkg}.
+This may generalized for the GBC.\\ (iv) Recently, investigations on multi-band lattice models are gaining momentum\cite{tkg,Ghuneim2024JPhys}.
 The study on non-hermitian oligomer SSH model may provide interesting insights into the multi-band lattice models.